-Once you start a customer engagement campaign, start tracking the metrics crucial for your business.
+Once you start a customer engagement campaign, start tracking the customer engagement metrics crucial for your business.
 Take feedback from customers, as well as internal teams dealing with customers.

 Do not wait for an entire financial year to update the strategy.
 Based on the feedback and metrics, adjust your campaign strategy frequently.